GCC First Timers Guide

 What is the presentation showcase?

-The presentation showcase will take place on Thursday (June 12) afternoon and is a space for learning more about getting involved in GCC as well as hearing from GCC members at their work.
-At the presentation showcase, you will have the opportunity to learn more about the various committees and ways to get involved in the GCC and interact with GCC presenters.
+The presentation showcase is a space for learning more about getting involved in GCC as well as hearing from GCC members at their work.
+At the presentation showcase, you will have the opportunity to learn more about the various committees and communities of practice.
+Talking to GCC colleagues at the presentation showcase is a great way to learn about how you can get more involved!